 Despite trying not to lose your cool, you ended up turning the tables and screaming?
 Don’t worry, it happens to the best of us.
 If you’re wondering how other innocent people have responded to cheating accusations, we’ve got you covered.

 If you’re guilty and reading this to hide your crimes, please know that it won’t work.
 Sooner or later, what’s done in the dark will find a way to come to light.
 That being said, there are some fundamental differences between how someone guilty will react to being accused of cheating and how an innocent person reacts.
 Let’s get into a bit more detail.

 Of course, after all, they’re innocent.
 This comes as no surprise, but what’s interesting is how much they deny it.
 When guilty people deny accusations they’re guilty of, they will sometimes go over the top and may even make up elaborate stories to convince the other person of their innocence.
 Identifying a lying spouse is important if you want to start fixing your relationship.

 2. They will look you in the eye and confront you

 Innocent people will look you in the eye, deny the claim, and try to decipher why this thought occurred in your mind.
 A guilty person will try to evade the situation, avoid eye contact, and diffuse it as quickly as possible by changing the topic.
 You may even end up having a constructive conversation with your innocent partner there and then, instead of them storming out.

 3. They won’t start panicking

-Unless your partner suffers from general anxiety disorder, you won’t see them start sweating, freeze up or start breathing heavily.
+Unless your partner suffers from general anxiety disorder or gets nervous during arguments, you won’t see them start sweating, freeze up or start breathing heavily.
 A few tell-tale signs of someone showcasing guilt in a relationship include panicking and sweating.
 If your partner is innocent, they will try to solve the situation without breaking a sweat.
 They may get angry, but that’s just human nature.
 So, calm down, detective.